6 Vet-Approved Nose Work Games for Dogs You Can Play Today

 By Misty Layne

 You know your favorite pup needs walks, runs, and doggie play time to stay healthy and happy.
 But that isn’t all your dog needs; canines must also stay mentally stimulated, or they might get bored and resort to destructive behaviors.
 You don’t want to come home to find your pet chewing on all your favorite shoes, and you certainly want them to stay happy.
-But how can you give your dog more mental stimulation in its life?
+But how can you give your dog more mental stimulation in their daily life?

 The 6 Nose Work Games for Dogs